TerenceCLZhang/oop-and-design-patterns/UML_Diagrams/UML.md

 ![Dog Class](./dog.png)

+Access modifiers:

 - "+" means public
 - "-" means private
+- "#" means protected
+- "~" means package local

 ## Inheritance

-A `Dog` class that inherits from the `Animal` class.
+`Dog`, `Cat` and `Fish` classes inherits from the `Animal` class.
 Represented with a solid line and a closed, unfilled arrowhead pointing to the parent class.

 ![Inheritance](./inheritance.png)

 ## Composition

-A `Dog` class that has a `Size` class as a property.
+A `Car` class that has `Engine`, `Wheel`, and `Door` classes as properties.
 Represented with a solid line and a filled diamond at the owning class end.

 ![Composition](./composition.png)

 ## Association Relationship

-A `Dog` class that is associated with an `Owner` class.
+A `Student` class that is associated with an `Teacher` class.
 Represented with a solid line with arrowhead pointing to the associated class.

-A `Dog` "has an" `Owner`, but a `Dog` can exist without an `Owner`, unlike composition, where the owned class cannot exist without the owning class.
+A `Student` "has an" `Teacher`, but a `Student` can exist without an `Teacher`, unlike composition, where the owned class cannot exist without the owning class.

 ![Association](./association.png)

 ## Dependency Relationship

-A `Dog` class that depends on a `Vet` class.
+A `Car` class that depends on a `GPS` class.
 Represented with a dashed line and an open arrowhead pointing to the depended-on class.

+`GPS` is not a field in `Car` but is used elsewere -- in this case it's a parameter, but it could also be a variable in `Car` or a temporary object within a method.

 ![Dependency](./dependency.png)